Spanish Shark with Tomatoes

 • Cut the shark, or any other firm, white fish, into chunks of about an inch across.
 Salt well and set aside.

 • Put a saute pan over medium heat and add the pine nuts.
 Toast them well.
 Do not walk away at this point, because pine nuts can burn in a hurry.
 Toss the pan frequently to toast all sides of the nuts, and to see if any are burning.
-Once you get a dark brown on even a few nuts, turn off the heat and pour the nuts into a bowl.
+Once you get a nice brown on even a few nuts, turn off the heat and pour the nuts into a bowl.

 • Wipe the saute pan down with a paper towel and add the olive oil.
 Turn the heat to medium high.